-Freezing strawberries for smoothies is SO easy – and it’s wonderful to have frozen berries throughout the winter for fresh berry smoothies any time!
+Freezing strawberries and other berries for smoothies and other recipes is SO easy – and it’s wonderful to have frozen berries throughout the winter for fresh berry smoothies any time!

-Of course you can freeze strawberries throughout the season, but I find that we tend to eat the big, juicy berries of the main season fresh, making later season smaller berries perfect for freezing.
-If you grow strawberries – or buy them from the farmer’s market – you know that late-season berries are often smaller and can be a bit misshapen.
-When picking from your own patch, you’ll find fewer and fewer, as well.
+If you grow strawberries you know that late-season berries are often smaller and can be a bit misshapen.
+And when picking from your own patch, you’ll also find fewer and fewer berries as the season winds down.

-But if they are organic – and especially if I grew them – I don’t want to throw even one small, oddly shaped berry away.
-Freezing is the answer, and works great, too, for the slightly overripe berries that you forgot about or weren’t able to get out to pick sooner.
+But since we spent all the time planting and maintaining – and even more if they’re organic – we don’t want to throw even one small, oddly shaped berry away.
+Freezing is the answer!
+You can freeze any amount of berries, no matter the amount that your patch is producing, and add the frozen berries to a freezer container until it’s full.
+Freezing also works great for the slightly overripe berries that you forgot about or weren’t able to get out to pick sooner.

 How to Freeze Strawberries

-- Lay them on a cookie sheet in a single layer
+- Lay the berries on a cookie sheet in a single layer.

-- Transfer the sheet to a freezer & freeze 24 hours
+- Transfer the sheet to a freezer and freeze until solid, about 24 hours.

-- When the berries are frozen solid, scoop them up and store in a labeled freezer bag (tip: you don’t want to skip labeling- frozen they can seem very similar to other red things).
+- When the berries are frozen, scoop them up and store in a freezer bag labeled with the contents and date (TIP: you don’t want to skip labeling, trust me – frozen foods can seem very similar to many other things).

-All shapes, sizes, and ripeness are welcome in the freezer where they last for a year or more (it’s totally up to you when to eat them – they don’t go ‘bad,’ just aren’t as good quality and maybe have more ice crystals).
-This is also how you freeze any berries – you just don’t have to hull blackberries, raspberries, or blueberries, which make them even easier.
+And that’s it!
+All shapes, sizes, and ripeness of berries are welcome in the freezer where they’ll last for a year or more (TIP: it’s totally up to you when to eat them – they don’t go ‘bad,’ they just aren’t as good quality and may have more ice crystals).

-Did you know if you start with frozen fruit you don’t need to deal with ice in smoothies?
-And you also don’t need the (dreaded) banana to thicken it up – I am not a banana fan so all the banana-based smoothies are out for me (and believe me, there is NO way to cover up that flavor…).
+Did you know if you start with frozen fruit you don’t need to add ice in smoothies?
+You also don’t need the (dreaded for me) banana or other things to thicken it up – I am not a banana fan so all the banana-based smoothies are out for me (and believe me, there is NO way to cover up that flavor…).

-Here’s a way to make an ice-less, banana-less smoothie – and those tiny, misshapen, and overripe berries?
+Here’s our family’s favorite recipe to make an ice-less, banana-less smoothie – and those tiny, misshapen, and overripe berries?
 Who cares!
-It’s all good here.
+It’s all good in here.